-It’s also very useful if one lead is extra-long (I’d suggest 3 metres), with a clip rather than a probe.
-This allows you to, for example, clip the meter to a wire in the engine bay, then take the meter inside the car to probe for continuity behind the dashboard.
+It’s also very useful if the lead is extra-long (I’d suggest 3 metres), with a clip rather than a probe.
+This allows you, for example, to clip the meter to a wire in the engine bay, then take the meter inside the car to probe for continuity behind the dashboard.
 I made my own using a crocodile clip, some flexible wire and 4mm banana plug.

 Lucar-type Crimp Tool

 You can get cheap crimping tools, but often the jaws don’t align properly and the quality of the crimp will be poor.
 I recommend this one – the crimped connectors look as good as the factory: